Feb 9, 2017

 This paragraph below made me realize, I need to start changing that.

-Then, I started to slowly changed my conversations with little girls.
-"Tell me about your new sticker books..." would be the ice breaker instead of "Let me see the new dress you got for your birthday."
+Then, I slowly changed my conversations with little girls.
+"Tell me about your new sticker books..." would be the icebreaker instead of "Let me see the new dress you got for your birthday."

-I resort to ask what songs she wants us to sing together and what is her favorite activity at school today, then commenting "That's a cute hair clip!" afterwards.
+I resort to asking what songs she wants us to sing together and what is her favorite activity at school today, then commenting "That's a cute hair clip!" afterward.

 And I went farther.
-I ask my best friend's daughter about her favourite The Force Awakens' scene and we talked about how sad the passing of General Leia made us.
-I chatted with my other friend's daughter about her swimming class and I told her swimming makes her strong and girls should be proud to be strong.
+I asked my best friend's daughter about her favorite The Force Awakens scene and we talked about how sad the passing of General Leia made us.
+I chatted with my other friend's daughter about her swimming class andtold her swimming makes her strong and girls should be proud to be strong.

 Lisa Bloom’s advice to have real conversations with little girls (and boys!) is simple yet wonderful.